Your home network is a possible treasure trove for cyber attackers:

 It’s unlikely that a cyber attacker will intercept your internet connection physically.
 Chances are if they want access to your internet connection, they’ll look for your WiFi.

-Go to your router.
-If you have WiFi, your router assigns an SSID (a way of naming WiFi signals) and password to your account.
-Your router came with a default SSID and password.
+Your router assigns a default SSID (a way of naming WiFi signals) and a password to your account.
 If you’re using that default SSID and password, you have a seriously dangerous security vulnerability in your home network and must fix it right away.

 The default SSIDs and passwords associated with the device model of your router and your internet service provider are easy to find on the internet.
-RouterPasswords.com is a great place to start.
-Try one of those passwords and you can easily break in.
-Default SSIDs let cyber attackers know what brand of device you have or who your ISP is and let them know which default passwords to try.
+They make it easy for cyber attackers to learn what brand of device you have or who your ISP is, plus give them an idea of which default passwords to try.

 Your SSID should be unique, and your password should be complex.
 You may be tempted to change your SSID to “Police Monitoring Van,” but the novelty of those jokes have long worn off.
 Be more original.
 My boyfriend’s SSID is related to the name of his record label.
 My home router SSID is a pun related to my nickname.
 Try something fun and different.